SerhiiCho/tiny-logger/README.md

 ```
  Each JsonFieldValue constant will be replaced with its value.
 For example JsonFieldValue::MESSAGE will be replaced with the error message.
 JsonFieldValue::TIMESTAMP will be replaced with error timestamp.

-> YOU CANNOT ADD ANY ADDITIONAL INFORMATION TO THE JsonFieldValue::TIMESTAMP value like we did with errorMessage, because timestamp will be cast to integer.
+> YOU CANNOT ADD ANY ADDITIONAL INFORMATION TO THE JsonFieldValue::TIMESTAMP VALUE LIKE WE DID WITH ERRORMESSAGE, BECAUSE TIMESTAMP WILL BE CAST TO INTEGER.

 ## Get started